 Smoking: Participants were asked if they had smoked at least 100 cigarettes in their entire lives (and if they reported no, they were placed in the "never smoked" category).
 Participants who reported smoking were then asked if they currently smoke cigarettes every day, on some days, or not at all.
-Women without health insurance were more than twice as likely to report being current smokers as women with insurance; they were also much more likely to report that their current smoking was on a daily basis (27 percent vs. 11 percent), and only slightly more likely to report smoking some days (6 percent vs. 4 percent).
+Women without health insurance were more than twice as likely to report being current smokers as women with insurance.

 Overweight/Obesity: Participants were asked to report their height and weight, and their resulting Body Mass Index (BMI) was calculated based on those responses.
 BMI greater than or equal to 25 is considered overweight, and greater than or equal to 30 is considered obese.
-Women without health insurance were slightly more likely to be considered overweight or obese than women with health insurance (60 percent vs. 57 percent).
+Women without health insurance were slightly more likely to be considered overweight or obese than women with health insurance (61 percent vs. 56 percent).